 Though having good communication with the other parent can be key to navigating parenting time issues, realistically not all parents get along or demonstrate a level of mutual cooperation.
 You do not want to be accused of attempting to alienate your children from the other parent by not following the visitation orders.
 On the other side of the coin, if you suspect the other party is working to alienate your child against you, there are legal remedies to address the situation.

 The circumstances of any modification case get complicated and messy, particularly when substance abuse, mental health issues, or a bad environment could be negatively affect your child.
 The Westminster parenting time modification attorneys at Plog & Stein, P.C. routinely work with custody and visitation experts, whether Child and Family Investigators or Parental Responsibilities Evaluators, both of whom can thoroughly analyze a case and issue a written report, which includes recommendations related to visitation.
 We understand what the court is looking for when it comes time to make a modification determination, as well as the preparation needed when the time comes to either negotiate a new schedule or take your matter to trial.

 Discuss Your Case with a Parenting Time Modification Attorney in Westminster

 At Plog & Stein, P.C., we serve families seeking modifications of parenting time in Westminster and throughout the Denver metro area.
-We take pride in keeping abreast of the legal standards regarding custody and making sure our clients understand their options before moving forward.
+We take pride in keeping abreast of the legal standards regarding custody, child support, spousal support, property division and making sure our clients understand their options before moving forward.
 If you are seeking a change to your parenting time schedule or defending against a modification filed by the other party, having the right family law firm matters.
 Call us at 303-781-0322 or contact us to set up an appointment with a Westminster parenting time modification attorney today.